 What are the best walking routes in the Midlands?

-The southern Peak District is a standout, with routes along Dovedale, Monsal Dale, and Curbar Edge.
-The Shropshire Hills also offer ridge walks across The Long Mynd and The Stiperstones.
-For a longer journey, try the Viking Way or the Pennine Way starting in Edale.
+The southern Peak District is a highlight, with routes along Dovedale, Monsal Dale, and Curbar Edge.
+The Shropshire Hills offer ridge walks across the Long Mynd and Stiperstones.
+For long-distance walkers, the Viking Way and the Pennine Way (starting in Edale) are excellent.

 Are there good cycling or paddling opportunities in the region?

 Yes.
-The Midlands has plenty of off-road cycle trails — including the Monsal Trail, Tissington Trail, and family-friendly forest paths in Cannock Chase.
-Paddling is also popular on rivers like the Severn and in calm areas near Rutland Water.
+The region has superb off-road cycling routes such as the Monsal Trail, Tissington Trail, and woodland loops in Cannock Chase.
+Paddling is possible on rivers like the Severn and around calm waters at Rutland Water.

 Is the Midlands suitable for slow travel and self-guided adventures?